-Don’t forget you also need a mattress and a decent option may well cost as much as the bed?
+Obviously, you also need a mattress and a decent option can, sometimes, cost as much as the bed?

 Try and resist the urge to buy the cheapest mattress possible as this is likely to be a false economy.
-A good memory foam mattress can be found on amazon at just under £70, and this is a deal you’ll find hard to beat.
+A good memory foam mattress can be found for less than £100 and this is a deal you’ll find hard to beat.

 These kind of mattress come rolled-up and vacuum packed too, so you shouldn’t have any problem getting it in the bedroom.